msolefonte/tww2-victory-conditions-overhaul/src/factions/empire/README.md

 * **Short Victory Conditions**:
 	* Conquer, ally with or assimilate 6 provinces, including Southern Great Jungle
     * Destroy factions
-        * Itza, Clan Pestilens, Vampire Coast
+        * Itza, Clan Pestilens, Vampire Coast, Spirit of The Jungle
     * Have at least 80 Acclaim
 * **Long Victory Conditions**:
 	* Conquer, ally with or assimilate all provinces of the Lustria
     * Destroy factions
-        * Hexoatl, Itza, Clan Pestilens, Vampire Coast, The Dreadfleet, The Blessed Dread
+        * Hexoatl, Itza, Clan Pestilens, Vampire Coast, The Dreadfleet, The Blessed Dread, Spirit of The Jungle
     * Have at least 100 Acclaim
     * Defeat Archaon